Finca El Jardin: La Paz, Honduras

 A Fresh Crop Discovery

-The equation is simple with our trusted importer friends at Coffee Quest: when they bring in new coffees, get samples ASAP.
-Like clockwork, at least one coffee always blows us away—and this season, it’s Finca El Jardin.
+The equation is simple with our trusted importer friends at Coffee Quest: when they bring in new coffees, we get samples ASAP.
+Like clockwork, at least one coffee always blows us away, and this season, it’s Finca El Jardin.
 We first received this lot as a pre-ship sample (meaning before it even left Honduras), making it one of the freshest arrivals possible.
-That freshness sang clearly in the cup, delivering flavors that are both vibrant and deeply comforting.
+That freshness shines clearly in the cup, delivering flavors that are both vibrant and deeply comforting.

 Flavor Experience

-Finca El Jardín is a naturally processed Pacas varietal that shines with balance and clarity.
-The profile opens with crisp tones of navel orange and raspberry, zesty and refreshing, layered over a cozy, round sweetness of dates, brown sugar, and raisins.
+Finca El Jardín is a naturally processed Pacas varietal that shows clear balance and clarity.
+The flavor profile consists of crisp tones of navel orange and raspberry, zesty and refreshing, layered over a cozy, round sweetness of dates, brown sugar, and raisins.
 It’s a harmonious dance between juicy brightness and warm depth, proof of the careful processing and precision at the farm.
-Unlike many naturals that can veer into funkiness, this coffee is exceptionally clean and transparent, showcasing the skill and intentionality behind its production.
+Unlike your average naturally processed coffee, this lot is exceptionally clean and transparent, showcasing the skill and intentionality behind its production.

 The Producer: Mario Mejía

-At the heart of Finca El Jardín is Mario Mejía, a 24-year-old, fourth-generation coffee grower.
-The farm is located in the community of Ojos de Agua, Concepción de Soluteca, La Paz, Honduras, and spans 32 hectares at 1,650 m.a.s.l. with around 100,000 trees in production.
-Varietals include Catuai, Pacas, IHCAFE90, Pacamara, and experimental exotics soon to come.
+At the heart of Finca El Jardin is Mario Mejía, a 24-year-old, fourth-generation coffee grower.
+The farm is located in the community of Ojos de Agua, Concepción de Soluteca, La Paz, Honduras, and spans 32 hectares with around 100,000 trees in production.
+Varietals include Catuai, Pacas, IHCAFE90, Pacamara, and experimental exotics too.

 Processing Methods